by Anders Johanson January 16, 2021 8 min read

 A sample in music is a snippet of a sound recording.
 You can create samples by cutting out short pieces of audio from songs, movies, TV commercials, videos, speeches, and more.
-Samples don't have to be musical if you intend to use them in your tracks.
+Music samples don't have to be musical if you intend to use them in your tracks.
 Although sampling melodies is a common practice, you could also sample drum breaks, movie quotes, and even miscellaneous sounds from your environment like a squeaky door or a car chime.
 For example, XXXTENTACION sampled the seatbelt chime from his BMW i8 for his hit song "SAD!" which is currently close to one billion views on YouTube.
 In a nutshell, as long as something can be recorded or exists as an audio file, it can be sampled.

 The use of samples is widespread in today's musical landscape, but some genres are particularly notorious for it.
 Rap music comes instantly to mind because so many hip-hop producers rely on samples for their beats.
 This tradition goes way back to when DJs isolated drum breaks from other songs and looped them for the MCs to rap over.
 To the uninitiated, the whole process of sampling might seem like the artists are taking a creative short cut.
 It's undoubtedly harder to come up with an original melody than to sample it from a record, but that doesn't mean that the producers aren't adding any value.
 Finding the right blend of melodic and percussive elements and stitching multiple samples together to create something fresh is a whole new challenge on its own.